 It is our responsibility to understand and promote the fact that sexual assault is never excusable or deserved, and most importantly it is never the survivor’s fault.
 Get some tips on how to help prevent sexual assault.

 What is Sexual Assault?

-Any type of forced, manipulated or coerced unwanted sexual content /activity, that occurs without consent.
+Any type of forced, manipulated, or coerced unwanted sexual content/activity, that occurs without consent.
 Sexual assault can happen to anyone regardless of gender, race, or sexual orientation.

 What is Consent?

-A voluntary, informed, sober, wanted, mutual, honest, and verbal agreement of yes to engage in sexual activity, when “no” is a present and viable option.
+A voluntary, informed, sober, wanted, mutual, honest, and verbal agreement to engage in sexual activity, when “no” is a present and viable option.
 Consent cannot be coerced.
 Consent can never be implied and cannot be assumed.
 When intoxicated, an individual cannot legally consent to sexual activity.

 Statistics and Facts:

 - Every 2 minutes, someone in the US is sexually assaulted and 60% of those assaults go unreported to the police.

 - The FBI reports that only 2% of rape reports are given falsely, the same report rate for other felonies.

 - 1 in 4 college women will be sexually assaulted.